 Can a Petrol Car Run on Diesel?

-Signs You Have Put Diesel in a Petrol Car
+Signs You Have Put Diesel in Petrol Car

-Sometimes it’s obvious; sometimes less so.
+Sometimes it’s apparent, sometimes not.
 Common signs include:

 What To Do Immediately

-If you realise you’ve put diesel in your petrol car, follow these steps:
+If you notice you have put diesel in petrol car follow these steps:

-- Call a professional wrong fuel recovery service.
+- Contact a wrong fuel recovery service.
 They can safely drain and flush your tank.

 How Wrong Fuel Recovery Specialists Fix the Problem